benjamin-bader/droptools/README.md

 Code Generation
 ---------------

-`dropwizard-jooq` provides some facilities for making generated pojos, doas, etc. more convenient to use.
+[`dropwizard-jooq`](http://dropwizard-jooq.bendb.com/) provides some classes for making generated pojos, DAOs, etc. more convenient to use.

-`JodaDateTimeConverter` can be used to map between `java.sql.Timestamp` and Joda `DateTime` objects.
+[JodaDateTimeConverter](http://dropwizard-jooq.bendb.com/0.7.1-1/apidocs/com/bendb/dropwizard/jooq/JooqFactory.html) can be used to map between `java.sql.Timestamp` and Joda `DateTime` objects.
 This is currently the only converter bundled; contributions in this area are welcome!

 Configuration
 -------------

-`dropwizard-jooq` uses the same [DataSourceFactory](http://dropwizard.io/0.7.1/dropwizard-db/apidocs/io/dropwizard/db/DataSourceFactory.html) from [`dropwizard-db`](http://dropwizard.io/0.7.1/dropwizard-db/) for configuring its [DataSource](http://docs.oracle.com/javase/7/docs/api/javax/sql/DataSource.html).
+[`dropwizard-jooq`](http://dropwizard-jooq.bendb.com/) uses the same [DataSourceFactory](http://dropwizard.io/0.7.1/dropwizard-db/apidocs/io/dropwizard/db/DataSourceFactory.html) from [`dropwizard-db`](http://dropwizard.io/0.7.1/dropwizard-db/) for configuring its [DataSource](http://docs.oracle.com/javase/7/docs/api/javax/sql/DataSource.html).

 For modifying jOOQ configuration settings, there is [JooqFactory](http://dropwizard-jooq.bendb.com/0.7.1-1/apidocs/com/bendb/dropwizard/jooq/JooqFactory.html):